-If shields have been removed, misplaced or damaged, we'll replace them free of charge, regardless of the age of the equipment.
-Also available to you at no cost are safety decals and operation/safety manuals.
+If shields have been removed, misplaced or damaged, please contact us or your trusted dealer to inquire about a replacement.
+We will make available at no cost the safety decals and operation/safety manuals.
 If you believe your STORM equipment is in need of safety equipment, contact us for information or questions.

 Make no unauthorized modifications to the machine.
 Modifications may endanger the function and/or safety of the unit.
 Periodically check all mechanical and electrical components.
 Keep all equipment in good working condition.

 The choice of whether to treat “just-in-time” or pre-treat is often a question of logistics and preference for farmers.
 Treating “just-in-time” allows the user the most flexibility and doesn’t contaminate extra equipment like storage bins.
 Pre-treating means that the seed is readily available and no extra time is required to set-up and calibrate; it allows you to perform the treating process ahead of time rather than rushing once seeding season rolls around.